Akatsuki06/Terminal-Pix/README.md

-# Terminal-Images
+# Terminal-Pix
-Project to show images on terminal screen
+A small program to render images to terminal.